 Like most roles, the day-to-day duties of an Email Deliverability Manager will vary by company.
 In general, the position is a blend of technical tasks and relationship building with ISPs and other ESPs.

-Successful Email Deliverability Managers have a deep understanding of email marketing best practices, privacy, and anti-spam laws, as well as technical knowledge related to mail servers, email authentication, and filtering technologies.
+Successful Email Deliverability Managers have a deep understanding of email marketing best practices, privacy, and anti-spam laws, as well as technical knowledge related to mail servers, email authentication, and filtering technologies (check out this email deliverability checklist for developers).

 Recent job listings for Email Deliverability Managers include the following tasks: